The GLAA licensing team are responsible for making decisions on new and existing licences.

 If your licence application is refused, you can provide further information to correct any factual errors.
 This is called a ‘pre appeal’ and must be made within 10 days.
-You have the right to appeal against any GLA decision.
+You have the right to appeal against any GLAA decision.
 Read our appeals page for further information.

 Find out more...

-Licensing decision policy: The decision process explained
+Licence decision policy: The decision process explained

 The licensing standards: The conditions that must be met to qualify for a licence